Skip to content

 Who is a Candidate for an Eyebrow Hair Transplant?

-Virtually anyone looking to enhance the fullness of their eyebrows is a candidate for this procedure, but this typically also depends on healthy donor sites.
+Virtually anyone looking to enhance the fullness of their eyebrows is a candidate for this procedure, though it also typically depends on healthy donor sites.

-It is important to note, men who have suffered eyebrow hair loss due to alopecia areata are not candidates for an eyebrow hair transplant.
-This is because there is a risk that implanted hair will also be attacked by the body’s immune system, preventing them from growing.
+It is important to note that men who have suffered eyebrow hair loss due to alopecia areata are not candidates for an eyebrow hair transplant.
+This is because the body’s immune system may also attack the implanted hair, preventing it from growing.

 What is an Eyebrow Hair Transplant?

-An eyebrow hair transplant is a surgical procedure aimed at restoring or enhancing eyebrow density.
-It’s considered when non-invasive methods like topical treatments (e.g. minoxidil) have not been effective.
+An eyebrow hair transplant is a surgical procedure to restore or enhance eyebrow density.
+It’s considered when non-invasive methods, such as topical treatments (e.g., minoxidil), have not been effective.
 At The Treatment Rooms, we opt for the Follicular Unit Excision (FUE) method for eyebrow hair transplantation.
 This technique involves extracting individual hair follicles from the donor area—typically above the ears or the back of the scalp—and carefully transplanting them to the eyebrow area.
-This allows the surgeons to pick and choose individual hair grafts (1-4 follicles), depending on the density of the desired look of the eyebrows, and skillfully place them back around the eyebrows in the needed direction.
+This allows the surgeons to select and place individual hair grafts (1-4 follicles) to achieve the desired eyebrow density and direction.

 What to Expect During an Eyebrow Hair Transplant